gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 $ rustup target add x86_64-unknown-linux-musl
 ```

 So now we have to convert in CMake `CMAKE_SYSTEM_ARCHITECTURE` and `CMAKE_SYSTEM_NAME` into a target triple that clang and cargo can understand.
 Of course you have to do all the hard work yourself.
 This is complicated by lots of factors like Apple using the architecture name `arm64` instead of `aarch64`, iOS peculiarities, soft vs hard float, arm having multiple variants (v6, v7, v8, etc), and so on.
 Your mileage may vary.
+We opt-in into using musl with a CMake command line option, on Linux.

 Here it is in all its glory: